carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

 ## Improve our code
 It takes a Deliberate approach and constant effort

-    To complicate is easy, to simplify is hard
+>    To complicate is easy, to simplify is hard
-    To complicate, just add, everyone is able to complicate Few are able to simplify
+>    To complicate, just add, everyone is able to complicate
+>    Few are able to simplify

 Bruno Munari

 # Complexity vs Design vs understanding
 * Encapsulation, Cohesion, Decoupling, Abstraction are important because... they let us __think__ about a single aspect at a time

-# Cost of Change
-* over time
-* with respect to the number of features
-  * exponential increase